Notification System

 Retry semantics

 Section titled “Retry semantics”Webhook delivery uses the same DLQ/retry envelope as other notification dispatches per ADR-054 — exponential backoff for HTTP 5xx and transient network errors, terminal failure (and DLQ entry) for HTTP 4xx and persistent timeouts.
-Workspace-scoped failure ratios surface to operators through the platform observability stack.
+Domain-scoped failure ratios surface to operators through the platform observability stack.

 Security considerations